Conservation Status: Least Concern

 Species: Invertebrates

-Stick insects, leaf insects, giant lime green stick insects, crowned stick insects, Metallic stick insects & macleay’s spectre.
-Around the globe, insects are vital for pollination, recycling and as a food source and without them, life on Earth would crumble.
+Stick insects, leaf insects, giant lime green stick insects, crowned stick insects, metallic stick insects and macleay’s spectre.
+Around the globe, insects are vital for pollination, recycling and as a food source and without them, life on earth would crumble.
 Come and meet our vibrantly-coloured masters of disguise and be amazed at their beauty.

 Conservation Status: Least Concern